 Sturtevant Falls is in Santa Anita Canyon and usually accessed from Chantry Flat.
 This trail is popular, and you are likely to encounter plenty of other enthusiasts on the way.

 From the lower parking lot, take the paved road, Forest Route 2N40

-, down to Roberts Camp where there is a vault toilet and a trail junction with the Lower Winter Creek Trail #11W15
+, down to Roberts Camp where there is a trail junction with the Lower Winter Creek Trail #11W15

 .
 Go right taking the Gabrielino Trail (NRT) 11W14

 upstream in a nicely shaded canyon with bay, alder, oaks and maple trees.

 Along the way, you'll enjoy passing some small debris check dams, and a picturesque bridge.
 You can hang out in the creek if you wish; I have seen people swimming along the way to the falls.
 The dams provide an excellent spot for photographers, and I have taken gorgeous pictures of the clear glass-like water on the blocked side of them.
 You'll pass cabins along the way.
 They are lived in seasonally, and some are pretty beautiful.

 At Fern Lodge, about 1 mile up the canyon, the Gabrielino Trail (NRT) 11W14